 Highlights from the Second Award Period

-In the fall of 2010, the Uterine Cancer SPORE began its second round of funding.
-Over the last 5 years, we have established a highly productive endometrial cancer translational research community that is unparalleled in breadth and depth.
+In the fall of 2010, the Uterine Cancer SPORE began its second cycle of funding.
+We have established a highly productive endometrial cancer translational research community that is unparalleled in breadth and depth.
 We have a pipeline of junior investigators at our institution and at our collaborating institutions who are actively pursuing novel basic, translational and clinical research.
 During this award period, our Career Development Program has provided funding to 13 promising young investigators, and our Developmental Research Program provided funding for 9 innovative pilot projects.

 Current Uterine Cancer SPORE status update

-In the fall of 2016, the Uterine Cancer SPORE for competitive renewal has been granted, and we began its third round of funding for next 5 years.
-We are excited to continue to advance translational uterine cancer research with significant opportunities for patient impact, and we seek to 1) develop novel therapeutic strategies for advanced/recurrent endometrial cancer and aggressive subtypes; 2) promote novel strategies for unmet clinical needs in prevention and conservative therapy of high-risk precancerous lesions and low grade endometrial cancer; 3) incorporate molecular diagnostics into clinical decision-making; 4) recruit and support new investigators in endometrial cancer research through the Career Enhancement and Developmental Research Programs.
+In the fall of 2016, the Uterine Cancer SPORE for competitive renewal was granted, and we began its third cycle of funding.
+We are excited to continue to advance translational uterine cancer research with significant opportunities for patient impact, and we seek to 1) develop novel therapeutic strategies for advanced/recurrent endometrial cancer and aggressive subtypes; 2) promote novel strategies for unmet clinical needs in prevention and conservative therapy of high-risk precancerous lesions and low grade endometrial cancer; 3) incorporate molecular diagnostics into clinical decision-making; 4) recruit and support diverse new investigators in endometrial cancer research through the Career Enhancement and Developmental Research Programs.